-Perpetuating this focus on the individual, both cognitive psychology and neuroscience suffers from what we might call the "myth of the heroic brain".
+Perpetuating this focus on the individual, both cognitive psychology and neuroscience suffer from what we might call the "myth of the heroic brain."
 This "Great Brain" theory of innovation implicitly or explicitly assumes that what makes us smart and creative are the innate algorithms or raw processing powers of individual brains.
-Consequently, different researchers variously argue over the secret of great brains-the powers of rationality, reasoning, mental models, frugal heuristics and Bayesian computational abilities (Gigerenzer et al., 1999; Gigerenzer & Goldstein, 1996; Herculano-Houzel, 2016; Mercier, 2017; Pinker, 2018).
-By such accounts, we engineer powerful rocket engines, construct vast suspension bridges, craft stunning sculptures, design new vaccines and compose sophisticated sonatas because "some person knuckles down, racks his brain, musters his ingenuity, and composes or writes or paints or invents something."
-(Pinker, 1997: 97), to quote one renowned cognitive scientist on how (he thinks) innovation happens.
+Consequently, different researchers variously argue over the secret of great brains-the powers of rationality, reasoning, mental models, frugal heuristics, and Bayesian computational abilities (Gershman, 2021; Gigerenzer & Goldstein, 1996; Gigerenzer, Todd, & Research Group, 1999; Herculano-Houzel, 2016; Mercier, 2017).
+By such accounts, we engineer powerful rocket engines, construct vast suspension bridges, craft stunning sculptures, design new vaccines, and compose sophisticated sonatas because "some person knuckles down, racks his brain, musters his ingenuity, and composes or writes or paints or invents something" (Pinker, 1997: 97), to quote one renowned cognitive scientist on how (he suspects) innovation happens.

 Curiously, "Great Brain" theories of human innovation flourish despite well-established countervailing trends.
-Researchers in the psychological and economic sciences have long critiqued the assumption that decision-makers are rational, taking in and evaluating information on the costs and benefits of alternative options (Kahneman, 2011; Nisbett & Ross, 1980; Tversky & Kahneman, 1990).
+Researchers in the psychological and economic sciences have long critiqued the assumption that decision-makers are rational, taking in and evaluating information on the costs and benefits of alternative options (Kahneman, 2011; Nisbett & Ross, 1980; Tversky & Kahneman, 1973)-though see Gershman (2021) on the Bayesian origins of such biases.
 A dive into this literature leaves one feeling hopeless.
-We humans (well, this research is done almost exclusively with WEIRD people, but that's a separate issue) appear to be complete morons: our reasoning is riddled with irrationalities, our perceptions are illusory, our judgments flawed in dozens of ways and when we do seek information, we take biased, small samples that mostly confirm our existing beliefs.
-Compounding these flaws, we suffer from a blindness to our own biases (Pronin et al., 2002) and an illusion that we understand the world better than we do (Keil, 2003).
-If true, how can we explain human creativity, technical innovation and artistic flourishing, not to mention the immense ecological success of our species (Henrich, 2002)?
+We humans (well, this research is done almost exclusively with WEIRD people, but that is a separate issue) appear to be complete morons: our reasoning is riddled with irrationalities, our perceptions are illusory, our judgments flawed in dozens of ways and when we do seek information, we take biased, small samples that mostly confirm our existing beliefs.
+Compounding these flaws, we suffer from a blindness to our own biases (Pronin, Lin, & Ross, 2002) and an illusion that we understand the world better than we do (Keil, 2003; Sloman & Fernbach, 2017).
+One might resolve this conflict by suggesting that the great geniuses represent those few who managed to escape these irrational biases, but the history of incredibly bad ideas supported by these exalted minds, not to mention the prevalence of multiple invention, suggests this is unlikely to resolve matters.
+So, how can we explain human creativity, technical innovation, and artistic flourishing, not to mention the immense ecological success of our species (Henrich, 2002)?